martivic/WOW2016/README.md

 # WOW2016
-This repository contains workshops for the World of Watson 2016
+This repository contains workshops for the World of Watson 2016.
+Start with the Pre req PDF.